Vascular Neurology Fellowship

-The one or two-year Vascular Neurology fellowship is directed by Dr. Amrou Sarraj.
-The fellowship program focuses on the development of the clinician scientist who will dedicate their careers to investigating the pathophysiology and epidemiology of cerebrovascular disease and the application of this knowledge to therapeutic advances.
+The two-year fellowship focuses on the career-development of the clinician-scientist, who will dedicate their career to investigating the pathophysiology and epidemiology of cerebrovascular disease and the application of this knowledge to therapeutic advances.

 Neurovascular Fellowship Overview

 With a total of 8-9 fellows, our fellowship seeks to develop neurologists to become clinician-scientists in cerebrovascular disease.
 We stress first rate training in clinical stroke care and conducting rigorously designed research.

 The first year is ACGME-accredited and has the following rotations: the stroke inpatient service, inpatient and emergency department consult services, neuro-ICU, stroke prevention clinic, telestroke, neurosonology, neuroendovascular therapy, research, and elective opportunities in neuro-rehabilitation, stroke prevention, and advanced neuroimaging.